Airports, customs, trade: Europe preps for a chaotic Brexit

-Germany is fast-tracking a debate on solving bureaucratic problems in case of a no-deal Brexit.
-And the Netherlands has made a special exception to let British citizens stay in the country temporarily once they no longer enjoy EU residency rights.

-A no-deal Brexit would shake up the rest of the continent in ways that many Europeans haven’t yet fathomed.
+A no-deal Brexit would shake up the rest of the continent in ways that many Europeans haven’t even fathomed.

+France is spending 50 million euros ($57 million) to beef up security at airports and the Eurotunnel and hiring hundreds of extra customs officers.

+Portugal is opening special airport lanes for British travelers, the nation’s main source of tourists.
+Germany is fast-tracking a debate on solving bureaucratic problems if there is no Brexit deal.

 Britain, which would face by far the biggest disruption, has devoted thousands of civil servants and several billion pounds (dollars) on measures to mitigate the worst effect — although officials can only speculate about what will actually happen on March 30 if Brexit happens without a deal.

-After the British parliament overwhelmingly rejected British Prime Minister Theresa May’s Brext divorce deal this week, other European governments are now bracing for chaos too.
+After the British parliament overwhelmingly rejected British Prime Minister Theresa May’s Brexit divorce deal this week, other European governments are now bracing for chaos too.

 “We strongly believe” Britain will leave with no exit deal, French Prime Minister Edouard Philippe announced Thursday, unveiling a raft of emergency measures to cope with that prospect.
 “Under these conditions, our responsibility ... is to ensure that our country is ready, that the interests of our citizens are preserved and defended.”

-The French government will hire nearly 600 extra customs officers and veterinary inspectors and invest in new infrastructure at airports and ports.
-All are to be operational by March 30.
+The French government will hire nearly 600 extra customs officers and veterinary inspectors and invest in new infrastructure at airports and ports, all to be in working order by March 30.

 Special security measures will be put in place for the tunnel beneath the English Channel.
 The company that operates the Eurotunnel says a quarter of all U.K.-EU trade passes through the tunnel, which could be a major chokepoint in a no-deal Brexit.